If you have certain inflammatory conditions, your doctor might suggest Dupixent (dupilumab) as a treatment option for you.

 If you’re using Dupixent for asthma or eczema, the loading dose of two injections should be given in two different areas.
 After this, rotate the injection sites for your maintenance doses.
 You should not inject the drug into skin that is scarred, damaged, or irritated.

 Before using Dupixent at home, remove the dose from the refrigerator.
 For the 300-mg dose (in either the syringe or prefilled pen), this should be at least 45 minutes before your injection.
-For the 200-mg dose (in either form), remove it from the refrigerator at least 30 minutes before your injection.
+For the 200-mg dose (in either form) or the 100-mg syringe, remove it from the refrigerator at least 30 minutes before your injection.

-To learn more about how to use Dupixent, see the step-by-step instructions for the prefilled syringe or the prefilled pen.
+To learn more about how to use Dupixent, including step-by-step instructions for the prefilled syringe or pen and general injection tips, see the drug’s website.
 You can also ask your doctor or pharmacist for more information on how to self-inject Dupixent.

 Do not use more Dupixent than your doctor prescribes.
 Using more than this can lead to serious side effects.